At the core of ODP are Customers.

 The way ODP segregates data is via Accounts.
 Every account has a unique Tracker ID (also referred to as a Public API Key) to separate its data from other ODP client data.

-All APIs and SDKs use Tracker ID to determine where to send data.
+All APIs and SDKs use the Tracker ID to determine where to send data.

 Common reasons to use multiple ODP accounts include: